 Below is the actual analysis of the ozone over the Northern Hemisphere, on February 18th.
 We can see an “ozone hole” like a feature, as ozone is getting destroyed over the pole.
 The second graphic shows the long-term average ozone concentration for February.
 We can see a huge deficit this year, truly record low for this time of year.

 Our own ozone analysis also highlights the bizarre “ozone hole” like feature over the pole, which was seen only 3 times to a similar extent over the past 40 years at this time of year.
 This is not even close to the ozone hole size/intensity and that we see over the south pole every year, but it is very formidable for the Northern Hemisphere.
-Below we also added a video animation, showing the ozone layer over the Northern Hemisphere and the depletion at the core of the polar vortex.

 But why is the lower stratosphere so cold?
 Basically we are looking at a very cold polar vortex.
 This winter season as a whole was dominated by this unusually strong polar vortex.
 We tend to estimate its strength by looking at the temperature and wind speed in the mid-stratosphere, most often around 30km altitude (10mb level).
 We can see that the vortex was running quite cold this season, and reached record strong wind speeds twice (for that time of year).
 It is just currently setting a wind speed record for this time of year at 10mb.